Men This, Women That…Blah, Blah, Blah…

 The post did not go unnoticed.
 Seventy-nine comments, (including one of my own)…and 6.3K claps.
 Mission accomplished.
 Predictably, it drew a reaction from someone who couldn’t resist taking the bait.

-And I’m no better than the authors who triggered me.
+And I’m no better than the author who triggered me.
 I took the bait, too.
-But I wonder if both posts don’t highlight our collective interest in the latest shiny object.
+But I wonder if the post doesn’t highlight our collective interest in the latest shiny object.
 That said, is there maybe an argument for all of us being just a tad bit more nuanced?
 The gender divide has been around as long as I can remember…and I’ve been around long enough to remember things I’d just a soon not.

 Everything happens in a context.
 And our interpretations of events are profoundly influenced by our context and our experiences, which in turn tend to shape our opinions.
 One of the smartest comments I’ve ever read was by Anaïs Nin, who once observed, “We don’t see the world as it is, we see it as we are.”
 How we see the world and interpret our experiences in it are a function of where we get our information and the net intellectual heft of those who influence how we interpret them.